DevTushit17/A-V-S-C/README.md

 <h2>How to run?</h2>

+Downoad the latest release then run the setup file.
-Just run the Window.py file to use the program after making sure that the libaries are installed.
+Alternatively, you can run from the source code, run the Window.py file to use the program after making sure that the libaries are installed.

 <h2>Description :</h2>